Disney Plus is starting to become BTS central.

-I have a fan of the superstar K-pop group BTS in my household, and — listen, here’s the thing.
-I was led to believe, earlier this year, that the seven members were taking a short-term hiatus.
-My wallet, however, would beg to differ, on account of all of the new merch, music, and more that I’ve bought for my BTS fan since that announcement.
-The wave of new projects and releases has also included the band’s super cute, Animal Crossing-style mobile video game In the SEOM — plus a just-released concert film now available on Disney Plus.
+I know this, primarily, because I have a fan of the superstar K-pop group in my household, and — listen, here’s the thing.
+I was led to believe, around the middle of 2022, that the seven members were taking a short-term hiatus.
+My wallet, however, would beg to differ, on account of all of the new merch, music, and more that I’ve bought for my BTS fan since that announcement (just days ago, for example, I was gently encouraged to log on to iTunes to do my bit and buy Jimin’s new song Like Crazy — which sounds great, actually, and has a seductive The Weeknd vibe).

-BTS: Permission to Dance on Stage — now streaming on Disney Plus
+BTS: Permission to Dance on Stage

 The concert film, according to the streamer, “showcases the live performances of the BTS concerts held at the Los Angeles SoFi Stadium in late 2021 (Nov 27-28 & December 1-2).
 The concert film is stage-focused and includes performances of the Grammy-nominated music group’s hit songs Dynamite, Butter, and Permission to Dance.”

 I caught the final show as part of the group’s Permission to Dance era last year in Las Vegas, which is also where and when the group announced their anthology album Proof that came out a few months afterwards.
 Not being familiar with many of the songs, I can nonetheless attest that the band’s show was a supremely thrilling live experience.

 The only prerequisite to being a fan of the group, it seems, is being amenable to feeling good.
 Once you’re open to the sights, sounds, and to having a good time, they’ve all but got you.

 Accompanying my superfan to see them live was also my first post-pandemic vacation — and, believe me.
 Once you’ve lived through something like a global public health crisis, tens of thousands of people singing Life Goes On at the top of their lungs absolutely hits different.
 Whether you’re technically part of the BTS “Army” or not.